MarkBiesheuvel/optimizely-labs/fx2/README.md

 1. Enter the following fields:
     - Name: Your prefix followed by ` - Save button experiment`
     - Key: Your prefix followed by `_save_button_experiment`
-1. Click on the `Search to add metrics` field in the `Metrics` section and add the event you created in step 7
+1. Click on the `Search to add metrics` field in the `Metrics` section and add the event you created in steps 7-8
 1. Don't change any settings and click on the `Add metric` button
 1. Click on the `Select a Variation` dropdown in the `Variations` section and select `On`
 1. Click on the `Save` button